Targeted Therapy

 Cyclin-dependent kinase 4 and 6 (CDK4/6) inhibitors

-CDK4 and CDK6 are proteins that are important during a cell’s growth and replication cycles.
+CDK4 and CDK6 are proteins that are important during a cell’s growth and copying (replication) cycles.
 In breast cancer cells, CDK4 and CDK6 may be overactive, which may cause the cancer cells to grow uncontrollably.
-By blocking CDK4/6, these targeted therapies can help slow the growth and division of breast cancer cells.4
+By blocking CDK4/6, these targeted therapies can help slow the growth and division of breast cancer cells.1

 Poly (ADP-ribose) polymerase (PARP) inhibitors

-mTOR is a protein that is normally involved in a cell’s ability to divide.
-Up to 70% of breast cancers have mutations on the mTOR pathway, and this mutation can fuel cancer’s growth. mTOR inhibitors block this pathway and can slow the growth of breast cancers.
-One such mTOR inhibitor available to treat certain forms of advanced breast cancer is Afinitor® (everolimus).4,7
+mTOR is a protein that is normally involved in a cell’s ability to divide. mTOR often changes (mutates) in breast cancer cells.
+This mutation can fuel cancer growth. mTOR inhibitors block this process and can slow the growth of breast cancers.1,4

 PI3K inhibitors